Life (manga): Manga

-Written and illustrated by Keiko Suenobu, Life was serialized in Kodansha's shōjo manga magazine from 2002 to 2009.
-It was released in twenty tankōbon volumes.
+Written and illustrated by Keiko Suenobu, Life was serialized in Kodansha's shōjo manga magazine Bessatsu Friend starting in April 2002, in that year's May issue.
+It concluded serialization on February 13, 2009, in that year's March issue.
+Kodansha collected its chapters in twenty tankōbon volumes under its "Kodansha Comics Betsufure" imprint, released between August 9, 2002, and April 13, 2009.
+Kodansha later reprinted the chapters in thirteen volumes under its "Afternoon KC" imprint, released between June 23 and November 22, 2016.

-The English-language version of the manga, published by Tokyopop, was originally rated OT (Older Teen; 16+), but starting with the release of Volume 6 and carrying back over to future reprintings of the previous five, the rating was changed to M (Mature; 18+) for extremely explicit content in that volume.
-As of June 2008, nine volumes have been released in the United States; Volume 10 was scheduled for a September 2008 release, but on August 31, 2009, Kodansha (original Japanese publisher of the series) announced that they would drop their manga licensing contract with Tokyopop, leaving Life unfinished until 2023, when Kodansha USA announced that they have licensed the series.
+The English-language version of the manga was originally published by Tokyopop, with the first volume releasing on April 11, 2006.
+At first rated OT (Older Teen; 16+), starting with the release of sixth volume and carrying over to future reprintings of the previous five, the rating was changed to M (Mature; 18+) for explicit content.
+The tenth volume was scheduled for a September 2008 release, but on August 31, 2009, Tokyopop announced that their manga licensing contracts with Kodansha had expired, leaving Life unfinished.
+In 2023, Kodansha USA announced that they have licensed the series for digital release in English, releasing the entire series in twenty volumes from March 7, 2023, to November 5, 2024.

-Suenobu created a sequel to the manga, titled Life 2: Giver/Taker, which started serialization in the seinen manga magazine Monthly Afternoon on June 25, 2016.
-In 2023, Kodansha USA announced that they also licensed the sequel manga.
+Suenobu created a sequel to the manga, titled Life 2: Giver/Taker (ライフ2 ギバーテイカー, Raifu Tsū: Gibā Teikā), which was serialized on Kodansha's seinen manga magazine Monthly Afternoon from June 25, 2016, to October 25, 2018.
+Kodansha collected its chapters in six tankōbon volumes, released between October 21, 2016, and November 21, 2018.
+In 2023, Kodansha USA announced that they had licensed the sequel manga for digital release in English alongside the original Life series; six volumes were released between March 14 and August 8, 2023.